oracle-livelabs/developer/dev-ai-app-dev-finance/user-story/user-story.md

     ![James Woods Graph](./images/james-woods-graph3.png =50%x*)

+    This graph reveals that while James was denied for his requested loan, he is close to qualifying for a different product.
+Instead of a hard stop (“Denied – end of story”), the graph highlights a path forward:

+   * What adjustments (higher income, lower requested amount) could tip him into approval?

+   * Which near-miss products should the officer suggest to retain him as a customer?

+   * Are there clusters of other clients like James, suggesting a market for a new tailored loan product?

 >💡 In Oracle Database 23ai, **Property Graph** allows you to treat your data like a network of connected points, where each point (called a node) and each link (called an edge) has its own details or properties.
 This setup helps you run graph analytics, like finding important connections or patterns, directly within the database.

-5. The loan status is set to **Denied**.
+1. The loan status is set to **Denied**.
 Click the **Confirm decision** button.

     The loan status has been updated to 'Denied' and saved to the customer profile.

     ![James Woods Save Loan Status](./images/woods-decision1.png =50%x*)

-6. Press the **Generate Decision as PDF** button to save the AI responses and proceed to the final loan disposition.
+2. Press the **Generate Decision as PDF** button to save the AI responses and proceed to the final loan disposition.

     ![James Woods PDF](./images/woods-decision2.png =50%x*)

-7. Click the **Download PDF** button.
+3. Click the **Download PDF** button.

     ![James Woods Download Recommendation](./images/james-woods-download.png =50%x*)

-8. Display the message the customer would see by opening the downloaded PDF.
+4. Display the message the customer would see by opening the downloaded PDF.

     ![Open James Woods PDF](./images/open-james-woods-pdf.png =50%x*)

-9. Click the **Return to Dashboard** button to navigate back to the Dashboard.
+5. Click the **Return to Dashboard** button to navigate back to the Dashboard.

     ![Return to Dashboard](./images/woods-decision2.png =50%x*)

-10. Expand **View Denied Customers**.
+6. Expand **View Denied Customers**.
 You will see that James Woods has been moved from the **Pending Review Loan Requests** list to the **Denied Loan Requests** list.

     ![James Woods Denied List](./images/woods-decision3.png =50%x*)